espocrm/documentation/docs/administration/bpm-activities.md

 Task can execute different actions.
 Available actions are listed bellow.

-The list of actions available for a task is almost the same as for Workflows tool.
+The list of actions available for a task is almost the same as for the Workflows tool.
 See more details about [workflow actions](workflows.md#actions).

 ### Actions